zschutzman/zschutzman.github.io/_posts/2017-05-25-graphs-pac-learn.md

 ## The Same As Conjunctions

 This proof almost exactly followed the proof in Kearns and Vazirani of boolean conjuctions being efficiently PAC-learnable.
-In fact, everything from the structure to the sample complexity bound carries through because learning a graph from supergraphs is equivalent to learning a boolean conjuction from positive examples.
+In fact, everything from the structure to the sample complexity bound carries through because learning a graph from supergraphs is equivalent to learning a boolean conjunction from positive examples.

 Let $e_{ij}$ be a possible edge in $G$, and let $x_{ij}$ be the boolean variable which takes on the value $1$ (or true) when $e_{ij}$ is actually an edge in $G$ and $0$ (or false) otherwise.
-Then a graph is just a conjuction over the positive instances of the literals corresponding to edges in the graph.
+Then a graph is just a conjunction over the positive instances of the literals corresponding to edges in the graph.
 Deleting edges when they do not appear in a supergraph is equivalent to deleting literals which are $0$ in a positive example.

 From here, it should be simple to see how we can learn a graph $G$ from positive examples which are subgraphs of $G$, simply by considering the negation of the previous problem.